The Complete Guide to Finding the Healthiest Granola in 2025

 • 3g protein, 2g fiber, 6g added sugar, 65mg sodium

-• Analysis: Insufficient protein and fiber, exceeds added sugar recommendations
+• Analysis: Insufficient protein and fiber density, with added sugar exceeding expert guidelines despite organic positioning.

 Purely Elizabeth Original: